 £$€¥ Adults £8; Seniors (65+) £7; Children/Students £5.

-what?
-Jersey has over 50 miles of coastline, including 12 major beaches and a number of other coves and bays.
 The most popular beach is St Aubin's Bay, running for three miles on Jersey's south coast between St Helier and St Aubin.
 This beach is sandy (though the sand is permanently wet from La Haule to St Aubin), and has good parking, refreshment kiosks and beach cafes.
 The beach is very safe for swimming on account of its gentle gradient and habitually calm waters.

 St Brelade's beach is one of Jersey's most popular.
 Covered with golden sand leading out to enticing turquoise waters and sheltered in a pretty cove, the beaches' only drawback is its popularity (particularly at weekends).
 The beach is flanked by numerous cafes, bars and restaurants; the Wayside Cafe, serving great value snacks and meals, is particularly recommended.